mistabaaz/100DaysOfCode-/README.md

 <details>
     <summary>Python Exercise 8</summary>
   <br>
   Exercise : Make a program to merge multiple pdfs into one pdf.
 You may use pypdf module.
-IF you want to add more functoinallites you are welcome.
+IF you want to add more functoinallites you are welcome.Merge the pdf according to alphabet sorting.
   <br><br>

 Output Should be like this: